blutz/ninteen-thirty-four/wp-content/plugins/cache-enabler/readme.txt

 === Cache Enabler ===
 Contributors: keycdn
-Tags: cache, caching, performance, gzip, webp, speed Requires at least: 5.1
-Tested up to: 5.6
+Tags: cache, caching, performance, webp, gzip, brotli, mobile, speed Tested up to: 6.0
+Stable tag: 1.8.12
+Requires at least: 5.1
 Requires PHP: 5.6
-Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A lightweight caching plugin for WordPress that makes your website faster by generating static HTML files.
-WebP and Gzip support included.

 == Description ==
 Cache Enabler is a simple, yet powerful WordPress caching plugin that is easy to use, needs minimal configuration, and best of all helps improve site performance for a faster load time.
-It creates static HTML files and stores them on the server's disk.
-This allows the web server to deliver the static HTML files avoiding resource intensive backend processes from the WordPress core, plugins, and database lookups.
+It creates static HTML files of frontend pages and stores them on the server's disk.
+This allows the static HTML files to be delivered instead of generating pages on the fly, avoiding resource intensive backend processes from the WordPress core, plugins, and database.

 = Features =